NHIndustries NH90: Design

 The NH90 features a range of customizable avionics systems, dependent on customer selection and purpose.
 On some models, French firm Thales Group provides various parts of the avionics, such as the glass cockpit, full-colour multifunction displays, tactical mission and encrypted communication systems, the TopOwl helmet-mounted sight/display, IFF and autonomous navigation systems, and the electrical power generation system.
 Other systems include a forward looking infrared (FLIR), weather radar, digital map generation system, enhanced ground proximity warning system, personal locator system, and VHF/UHF/HF tactical radios.
 In 2015, the NH90 became the first helicopter to receive a laser-based airborne collision avoidance system.
-Onboard mission systems feature a dual-redundant databus, are compliant with MIL-STD 1553, and are comprehensively managed via sensor fusion functionality.
+Onboard mission systems feature a dual-redundant database, are compliant with MIL-STD-1553, and are comprehensively managed via sensor fusion functionality.
 Customer demand for future avionics improvements such as new data links and communication systems, as well as additional electro-optical sensors, has been anticipated by the manufacturer.